 The mind map in this example is a free bonus as part of an offer in the yoga niche.
-The ecover doesn't have to be exactly as this one.
-Mind maps are great Info products to use a free bonuses in sales letters.
+The ecover doesn't have to be exactly like this one.
+Mind maps are great Info products to use free bonuses in sales letters.

 This is an example of a video course.
 This product contains over 100 videos with step-by-step instructions to learn pole dancing combinations and techniques.